Visitor Health & Safety Guidelines

 Things to Do: Visitor Experience

-Employees are required to use face coverings and floor plans are maintaining distancing protocols.
+Employees are required to use face coverings and floor plans are to maintain distancing protocols.

 Buffets, salad bars, and self-serve options, as well as reusable menus, are prohibited at restaurants.
-Gloves are also mandatory for employees when serving guests.
+Gloves are also mandatory when serving guests.

-Public beaches and natural reserves are open for leisure, following social distancing guidelines and with the use of masks when not in the water.
-Competitive activities, including those professional, are not allowed for the time being.
+Public beaches and natural reserves are open, following social distancing guidelines and with the use of masks when not in the water.
+Public alcohol consumption is prohibited.